 Lab experiments were made on old decrepit rats whose ages were equivalent to those of 90-year-old individuals.
 The old rats were fed with ‘immature food’ – that is, plants which had not finished growth and were still sprouting new stems and young leaves.
 The results of the experiments were astounding.
 “The old decrepit rats were transformed, and their bodies began to grow younger,” Brown Landone, a 20th century medical doctor wrote in an article titled Make Cells Grow Younger.

 Coincidentally, other scientists discovered a root-auxin in plant roots.
 When they extracted this auxin from the tips of young growing roots, and applied it on the edge of a leaf, roots began to grow on the edge of the leaf.
 This the miracle of auxinon foods — they induce growth after their own kind of activity.
-A root auxin can grow roots just as the youth auxinon in immature food like sprouts can grow youthful cells.
+There is something in the chemical substance of a young growing auxinon which — when you eat it as food — makes the cells of your body reproduce younger cells instead of older cells.

-Perhaps the best known auxinon foods (also called living foods) are mung bean sprouts.
-Youth-growing substances from new growing sprouts have the potential to induce cells to grow younger instead of older.
-Sprouts also
+There are several types of auxinon foods (also called “living foods”) that also provide anti-aging effects, such as strawberries, blueberries, apples and spinach.
+But perhaps the best known auxinon foods are mung bean sprouts.
+Youth-growing substances from mung bean sprouts have the greatest potential to induce human cells to grow younger instead of older.

 The chemical changes that occur in not just mung beans but also any sprouting seeds activate a veritable enzyme factory with a speed unsurpassed in later-stage growth of legumes.
 “The rich enzyme concentration can lead to heightened enzyme activity in your metabolism, leading to regeneration of the bloodstream.
 Some vitamins increase during sprouting by 500%,” wrote Dr. William Peavy and Warren Peary in their book Super Nutrition Gardening.